-NOTE: If you have assigned a setup password (see "Using the Setup Password"), the system accepts your setup password as an alternate system password.
+NOTE: If you have assigned a setup password (see "Using the Setup Password" on page 75), the system accepts your setup password as an alternate system password.

 When Password Status is Unlocked, you have the option to leave the password security enabled or to disable password security.